-The language: The language used for these puzzles is ANSI C. The particular programming environment is Dev-C++.
-However, any C++ environment should work. gcc from the command line works well.
-All C++ compilers also compile ANSI C.
+The language: The language used for these puzzles is ANSI C. Any ANSI C environment will work.
+Notepad++ and gcc from the command line work well.
+All C++ compilers compile ANSI C.

-Here is an on-line C compiler that works well with these puzzles: tutorialspoint.
+On-line C environments can be used.
+Here is one that works well with these puzzles: tutorialspoint.

-How to use the puzzles: Start at the beginning of the puzzles and solve them one-by-one in order.
+How to use the puzzles: Start at the beginning and solve them one-by-one in order.
 The puzzles start out easy and gradually become more difficult.
 Try to work each puzzle.
 If you merely read the puzzle and then look at the answer you are not using your time effectively.

 Don't rush through these.
 Do a few puzzles, and then stop.
 Later in the day, or the next day, when ever you have some time available, do a few more.
 Short practice sessions are more effective than long ones.

-Improve Things: Often students stop work as soon as their program sort-of works.
-But the program could be better done, and is just not professional grade.
-As with other subjects, you can learn a great deal by revising and improving your work.
+Improve Things: Often students stop as soon as their program sort-of works.
+But their program could be improved, and is just not professional grade.
+As with other subjects, you can learn more by revising and improving your work.

-Break Things: If you have a mostly working program, find ways in which it could fail, and then fix the problems.
-Look for dangerous assumptions that you have made (such as assuming that the data will always be positive, or that a buffer is big enough, or that an array will always contain some data.)
+Break Things: If you have a working program, find ways in which it could fail, and then fix the problems.
+Look for dangerous assumptions that you have made (such as assuming that integers are always positive, or that a buffer is big enough, or that an array will always contain data.)
 Some of the suggested solutions may have such problems.
 Try to find them.

 Console Applications: All of these puzzles are "console applications" which means that standard input is from the keyboard and that standard output is to the monitor (on Windows machines, the "DOS Window", sometimes called the "command prompt window").

-When a console application runs from within a integrated development environment
+When a console application runs from within some integrated development environments

 the system sends standard